 When you get near, just follow the big yellow “Trail Race” signs to parking at the start of the event.

 8:00 a.m. for the 100K & 40-Miler.

 Chip timing will be used for all event distances.

 The course is run completely on 100% single-track trails in a hardwood forest, with not much elevation gain or loss.
+This trail is rocky and technical!
 There are occasional views of Lake Perry, during the race.

 The Half is one 13.1-mile loop.
 The marathon is two 13.1-mile loops.
 The 40-mile course consists of two 20+ mile loops.
 The 100-Km course is three 20+ mile loops.

-Packet Pickup location will be announced prior to the race.
+An additional Packet Pickup location might be held prior to the race...TBA.
 There is always a packet pickup on the day of the race at the race location, as well as late registration.

-I will update Aid Station location information, soon.
 Staffed aid stations will be stocked with gels, HEED sports-drink and real food.
-Every loop will have this number of aid stations, per loop:

 There are also un-staffed water-only aid stations (without cups) for each distance.
 Entrants in ALL DISTANCES must carry a hydration device or water bottle, since there are no cups at the unstaffed water stations.